-This fault is sent by either the coordinator or a participant to indicate that the endpoint that generates the fault has entered an invalid state.
+This fault is sent by either the coordinator or a participant to indicate that the endpoint that generates the fault has received a message that is not valid for its current state.
 This is an unrecoverable condition.

-wscoor:InvalidState
+[Subcode] wscoor: InvalidState